-It’s no secret we’ve been living for the 90s over here this year, so we just HAD to turn some of our fave toys of yesteryear into 90s toys costumes!!
+It’s no secret us millennials often find ourselves living for the 90s, so take that as inspiration for your Halloween costume this year!
+Turn some of our fave toys of yesteryear into 90s toys costumes!!
 We’ve got Polly Pocket and a beanie baby!
 We’ve got a Magic 8 Ball and a TROLL!
 We’ve even got a slinky!
 A SLINKY!
-(I used to love slinkies.)

-These aren’t the only throwback costumes headed your way soon but they are some of my FAVES!
+These aren’t the only throwback costumes we’ve got but they are some of my FAVES!
 Check out the tutorials below!

 DIY Troll Costume